CERSGIS/Google-Earth-Engine-Training/training/modules/module2.md

-# Basics to Earth Engine  and Github
+# Data Exploration in Google Earth Engine

 ## 1. What will you learn from this module?